xmusphlkg/CNIDS/Report/mail/2023 August.md

 10. Syphilis: Cases increased by 4.84% compared to July 2023 and by 20.97% compared to August 2022.
 Deaths increased by 50% compared to July 2023, but decreased by 25% compared to August 2022.

-These points highlight the notable changes in the number of cases and deaths for certain diseases in mainland China in August 2023 compared to the previous month and the same month in the previous year.
+These points highlight the notable changes in the number of cases and deaths for certain diseases in Chinese mainland in August 2023 compared to the previous month and the same month in the previous year.

 The notion generated automatically, and assistant by ChatGPT.
 Please check the data and description carefully.

 Best regards,
 CNIDS

 2023-10-25